github/docs/content/actions/use-cases-and-examples/building-and-testing/building-and-testing-go.md

 ## Building and testing your code

 You can use the same commands that you use locally to build and test your code.
-This example workflow demonstrates how to use `go build` and `go test` in a job:
+This example workflow demonstrates how to use `cargo build` and `cargo test` in a job:

 ```yaml copy
 name: Go